hood-network/patchcord/docs/lvsp.md

 LVSP runs over a *long-lived* websocket with TLS.
 The encoding is JSON.

-**TODO:** common logic scenarios:
- - initializing a voice channel
- - updating a voice channel
- - destroying a voice channel
- - user joining to a voice channel
- - user joining to a voice channel (while also initializing it, e.g first member in the channel)
- - user leaving a voice channel

 ## OP code table

 "client" is litecord. "server" is the voice server.